floweredscarf/su25/labs/lab09/index.md

 Note that this too is a looser condition than big-theta since big-Omega doesn't include the upper bound.

-We can return to our simplified example to again show why we prefer a theta bound.
-Would you know more about a person's age if they told you either 1.
-"I am between 30 and 40 years old" OR 2.
-"I am more than 30 years old"?
+We can return to our simplified example to again show why we prefer a theta bound: would you know more about a person's age if they told you either 1) "I am between 30 and 40 years old", or 2) "I am more than 30 years old"?

 ### Back to Big Theta